 Hours– Monday- Sunday- 7 am to 6 pm

-Just behind the fuel dock, you have the Pelican Harbor Deli Mart and Fish Market, where you can stock up on ice, snacks, sunscreen, and more!
-Here we have Oceanside Harbors’ very own convenience store, where you can stock up on all of your needs before heading out to sea.
-Hey, you can also purchase fresh fish on the way home if you happen to “get-skunked.”
+You have the Pelican Harbor Deli Mart and Fish Market behind the fuel dock, where you can stock up on ice, snacks, sunscreen, and more!
+Here we have Oceanside Harbors’ convenience store, where you can stock up on your needs before heading to sea.
+You can also purchase fresh fish on the way home if you “get skunked.”

-As I was reading over the reviews online, it seems that they are known for their breakfast burritos and hot deli sandwiches.
-Take a look at the website provided up above to look at the menu for more information.
+Reading the reviews online, I learned they were known for their breakfast burritos and hot deli sandwiches.
+Look at the website provided above to look at the menu for more information.

-I think that I will give them a try the next time I am at Oceanside Harbor Beach!
+I will try them the next time I am at Oceanside Harbor Beach!

 Camping at Oceanside Harbor